madickinson/Books-Read/2018-Books.md

  - Bible Nation: The United States of Hobby Lobby
  - A Saturnalia of Bunk: Selections from The Free Lance, 1911–1915
  - Sinek, Simon. *Leaders Eat Last: Why Some Teams Pull Together and Others Don’t.* Reprint, Revised edition, Portfolio, 2017.

+ - Gibney, Bruce Cannon.
+A Generation of Sociopaths: How the Baby Boomers Betrayed America.
+Hachette Books, 2017.

 ### Reading